rosafilgueira/Spark_on_HPC_cluster/README.md

   Note: JAVA_HOME needs to be updated - in spark-env.sh.
 You might also want to configure more parameters inside spark-defaults.conf file (e.g. tmp directory or log directory).

 # Start a Spark cluster within a PBS job
-We have two similar PBS-jobs to provision on-demand and for a specific period of time the desired spark cluster by starting the master, workers and registering all workers against master.
+We have a PBS-jobs to provision on-demand and for a specific period of time the desired spark cluster by starting the master, workers and registering all workers against master.

-  	Option 1: spark_start.sh --> Uses mpiexec_mpt to start the spark workers
-  	Option 2: spart_start_ssh2.sh --> Uses ssh to login into the nodes that have been reserved, and starts the spark worker in each of them.

-Depending on the policy of your cluster, you might want to use one or another PBS script.
+  	spark_start_ssh.sh -->

 You can modify it as you wish for reserving more or less nodes for your spark cluster.
 In the current scipt, we have used 11 nodes: one node for running the master, and 10 nodes for running the workers (each worker in one node).

 	cp spark_scripts/* in your $HOME directory
-	cp -r bash_scripts in your $HOME directory
+	cp -r bash_scripts in your $HOME directory ./spark_start_ssh.sh
-	--- Option 1 - using mpiexec_mpt
-	./spark_start.sh
-	--- Option 2 - using ssh
-	./spark_start_ssh.sh

  Note: All the necesary scripts ( for starting the master and the workers) are under bash_scripts directory.
 JAVA_HOME needs  to point to your java.